 This girl rocks fine straight hair blunt on the bottom, yet nicely layered all throughout the length for some texture and vibe.

-Beachy waves are still on-trend, so this wavy lob is all the rage with its shiny color transition, which is just perfect for fine hair.
+If you’re looking for medium length hairstyles for thin hair, consider this wavy lob.
+Beachy waves are still on-trend, so this lob is all the rage with its shiny color transition, which is just perfect for fine hair.

-The blonde shag below is one-color, but it’s no less dimensional thanks to a lift at the roots, messy styling and a full textured fringe we can’t but adore.
+Haircuts for thin hair can look very hot, just look at this awesome blonde shag.
+Although one-color, it’s no less dimensional thanks to a lift at the roots, messy styling and a full textured fringe we can’t but adore.

 A blunt bob can come with blended layers that are almost invisible, still creating some texture.
 Pair it with a long side fringe like this girl does.

 Yet, when choosing cut with bangs, why not to steal this arresting jagged fringe hitting the eyebrows?
 It’s cool, and it chimes with the pieceyness of the cut.

 This chin length bob gives a clue to those growing out their crops.
 It’s masterfully disheveled and colored to hide the awkward stage.

 Ladies with stick-straight hair should red-flag this bob, which is nicely layered on the back to emphasize its graduated shape.

 Haircuts for fine hair work like magic when coupled with the right coloring.
 The playful lob here is all joy with its glowing balayage, messy waves, a strand tucked behind the ear and dimensional locks flipped to the side.